 Conditions involving joint pain, stiffness, swelling and discomfort such as arthritis, often pose a challenge for physicians in recommending a routine physical activity program due to the ongoing pain and fatigue, changes in functional abilities, and also mood disturbances often experienced by these patients.
 Yet, research clearly shows that physical activity, particularly aerobic exercise, may enhance mood, reduce anxiety and depression, while helping to offset the fatigue and to some degree the symptoms of pain itself.

 Urban poling (aka Nordic walking) is an evidence-based innovative activity which maximizes the health benefits of exercise.
 Walking with specialized poles (such as Urban poles), compared to walking without poles, activates up to 90% of muscles, providing both aerobic and resistance training.
-Importantly, the activity of urban poling results in improved mood, increased self-esteem, and social interaction, contributing to improved overall sense of well-being.
+Importantly, the activity of urban poling may result in improved mood, increased self-esteem, and social interaction, contributing to improved overall sense of well-being.
 Research also indicates that walking with poles may increase exercise tolerance and personal excursion limits, which allows patients to walk further and longer, motivating patients to incorporate poling into their daily routine.